Pre-Trial Transmission

 Legally, I had three days to comply.
 And I did.
 That’s $10,700 from my savings into your personal checking account — according to you.

-You need to bring your boy Hanson Le to court with you so we can figure out the wrongs he helped you commit to cover your financial mess.
-What the **** was wrong with you?
+You need to bring Hanson Le to court with you so we can figure out the wrongs he helped you commit to cover your financial mess.

-You forced an old man into court to defend himself — to forgive another $10,700 and replace your carpets we allegedly pissed on.
-Same stunt you pulled in June — $10,700 into your account.
+You forced an old man into court to defend himself.
+Same pattern you pulled in June — $10,700 into your account.
 Why not pay a lawyer $850 and get new carpets and back rent?
-Because he only paid twice last month.
-He’s good for two more payments.

-You thought you could go to a Superior Court judge, tell her I didn’t pay you — despite written confirmation thanking me for the cashier’s check, with the words “Hanson has the check” — and demand payment again because you couldn’t manage your bills or get Berkshire to endorse it over to you?
+You thought you could go to a Superior Court judge, tell her I didn’t pay you — despite written confirmation thanking me for the cashier’s check, with the words “Hanson has the check” — and demand payment again?

 You claimed your partner left the practice and you were stuck with more bills than money.
-Well, I have never — ever — EVER shared my personal problems with tenants.
-Did you do something so wrong that it left you with a guilty conscience?
-I think the jury will agree that you did.
+I have never shared personal problems with tenants.

-But here’s the truth, Your Honor: evidence.
 This man wrote to me that for three years he didn’t raise the rent — and now he’s claiming I never made a single payment.
 What happened to payment 25?
-Most people don’t need to come to court to explain that it follows payment 24.

-My heart can’t take this anymore.
-I told the **** lawyer: here is the **** evidence — the cashier’s check, your letter thanking me for it, and your three-day notice that I paid early.
-I will address him later.
+I told counsel: here is the evidence — the cashier’s check, your letter thanking me for it, and your three-day notice that I paid early.

 Pro Se Complainant · Gasio v.
 Tran et al.